 FAQ for betting in Delaware

 When did sports betting launch in Delaware?

 The first Delaware sportsbook officially launched on June 5, 2018.
 The state became the first to offer sports betting in the U.S. outside of Nevada.
 Delaware lawmakers worked on a sports betting bill before the ruling by the United States Supreme Court.

 How old do you have to be to bet on sports in Delaware?

 The minimum age to place a bet on sports in the state of Delaware is 21 years of age.
 This is the same minimum age requirement as the racinos in the state.

 Are there any sports betting apps in Delaware?

-No, as of 2023, online or mobile sports betting is not available in Delaware.
+No, as of early 2024, online or mobile sports betting is not available in Delaware.
 There are three retail sports betting locations in the state.

 Can I bet on college sports in Delaware?